Dec 7, 2018

 This is a newer annual event, so I planned to stop by the Christmas Market this winter as well.
 The event lasts until Christmas day and is generally popular at night (open from 5 pm until 10 or 11 pm) and on weekends, although on holidays and weekends they start up at noon.

 The foods are pricey but also unique for Japan and nostalgic for foreigners.
 If you're craving a turkey drumstick (with cheese?), you can get one there.
 There are tons of yummy looking foods from Europe I haven't had the chance to try yet.
 Even if you aren't interested in a beer or mulled wine with your treats, the lights, the tree, and looking around is fun.
 There are a lot of foreigners in the city, so we can find a lot of them running these stalls, sharing about their culture.
-I saw that this year there will even be reindeer hides sold?!
+This year there are even be reindeer hides for sale!

 In addition to Hakata Station, there's another location this year, in Tenjin.
 Both locations opened their Christmas Markets in November, running daily until Christmas Day.
 They are outdoor events, but keep in mind that it rarely snows during December in Fukuoka.